Working with Business

 The Birmingham Midland Institute

-Dr Serena Trowbridge is a Trustee of the BMI, and runs a Poetry Centre which is a collaborative project between the School of English and the BMI.
+Dr Serena Trowbridge is a Trustee of the BMI, and runs a Poetry Centre which is a collaborative project between English and the BMI.
 Serena has also arranged work experience in the BMI Library for students.

 Writing West Midlands (the Literature Development Agency for the region)